 Common applications include hotel rooms (rest primary, work secondary), living rooms (gathering primary, reading secondary), and Airbnb studios (sleeping primary, dining/working secondary).

-The foundation of good space planning is the "3-foot rule"—maintaining 36 inches of clear width for main pathways.
-This standard, established by the ADA and universal design guidelines, ensures comfortable movement for all guests.
+The foundation of good space planning is the "3-foot rule", maintaining 36 inches of clear width for main pathways.
+This standard, established by the ADA and universal design guidelines, makes sure movement stays comfortable for all guests.

 Start by identifying natural pathways between entry points and destinations like beds, bathrooms, and seating areas.
 Position anchor pieces (beds, sofas, desks) first, then build supporting furniture around them without blocking movement.
 Allow 32 inches minimum at pinch points like doorways.